pendar-hadinezhad/pen/README.md

 # pen
-# hi . h love python and machune learning
+# hi . im a python and machine learning beginner